Brazil tower block collapses after inferno

 "The lifts had been taken out and those empty air shafts formed a chimney.
 There was also a lot of combustible material, such as wood and paper which helped fuel the fire," he said.

 Officials say the second building is currently not at risk of collapse.
+Firefighters have cordoned off a large area around the blaze.

 Last year, dozens of homes were destroyed by a fire in a favela in the city.